023. Multimodal anticipation and response to unpredictable car collisions in immersive virtual reality (ongoing)

 Wearable devices that measure brain waves (EEG) and heart activity (ECG) could be a simple and low-cost way to check how well people are feeling in everyday situations.
 However, it's tricky to get clear signals and find reliable indicators of well-being.
 We tested if these devices could identify markers of well-being by collecting short EEG and ECG recordings from 60 people in real-world settings.
 We looked for patterns in the data that might relate to different aspects of well-being, like happiness, life satisfaction, physical health, and social connections.
 Our study found some links between heart activity and psychological well-being, and between brain activity and physical well-being.
 These findings suggest that wearable devices could offer a quick and easy way to monitor well-being in daily life.

-014. Source analysis of an unusual visual experience (2024)
+016. Investigating an unusual visual experience (2024)

 013. Classifying EEG signals with machine learning (2023)

 This project aimed to train a machine learning (ML) model to classify EEG signals (good/bad) collected with the MUSE headsets.
-First, I manually labeld 3000 30-s segments and extracted features in the time, frequency, and nonlinear domains.
-Then, I trained an ensemble of ML models (decision trees, logistic regression, LDA, SVM, Naive Bayes, neural networks) implementing feature-selection, PCA-dimension reduction, hyperparameter tuning, and 5-fold cross-validation (on 80% of the data).
+First, I manually labeled 3000 30-second segments and extracted features in the time, frequency, and nonlinear domains.
+Then I trained an ensemble of ML models (decision trees, logistic regression, LDA, SVM, Naive Bayes, neural networks) implementing feature-selection, PCA-dimension reduction, hyperparameter tuning, and 5-fold cross-validation (on 80% of the data).
 The best model was then validated on a test dataset (20% remaining data from different subjects to avoid overfitting).
 The best models achieved 93.5% of accuracy for frontal channels and 91.4% for the posterior channels.
 These classifiers can be used via my import_muse plugin to classify bad MUSE channels during importation.

 012. Advanced re-referencing methods for EEG data (2021)